ibexa/documentation-user/docs/getting_started/notifications.md

 ### Delete notifications or change their status

-You may want to change the status of all or individual notifications in the **Notifications** screen, or even delete them completely.
+You may want to change the status of multiple or individual notifications in the **Notifications** screen, or even delete them completely.

 1. Use filters to find the notifications that you want to delete or change their status.